Entrepreneurship: What To Do When You’re Scared Sh*tless

 I’m afraid that now that I’m living my dream, I will be struck by a fatal illness and not live to enjoy it.
 (The dream, not the fatal illness.)
 I’m afraid that if I tell anyone that fear, then I will jinx myself and the fear will come true.

-I’m afraid that all of my gigs will fall through at the same time and Jamie and I will have to go back to working for the man.
+I’m afraid that all of my gigs will fall through at the same time and I will have to go back to working for the man.

 I’m afraid people will decide that given my background (see: pregnant teenager, college dropout) I have no business calling myself an authority on anything.